hphelion/documentation/mc.account.md

 * A good place to help you get going managing your account is with our [account and services management use cases](/mc/compute/using/)
 * Use the MC [site map](/mc/sitemap) for a full list of all available MC documentation pages
-* For basic information about our HP Cloud compute services, take a look at the [HP Cloud compute overview](/compute/) page
+* For basic information about our HP Helion Public Cloud compute services, take a look at the [HP Helion Public Cloud compute overview](/compute/) page
-* If you'd rather use the HP Cloud CLI features, go choose your topic of interest from our [HP CLoud CLI](/cli) pages
+* If you'd rather use the HP Helion Public Cloud CLI features, go choose your topic of interest from our [HP Helion Public Cloud CLI](/cli) pages